 Keep a Routine

-While you may want to push dinner out or have kids stay up a bit later during summer break, it’s important that you plan now for those later nights.
-Keep a routine during summer break, even if the routine is pushed out slightly.
-This will help your kids to avoid restless nights and keep them running on some form of routine so that they don’t slack off too much with other duties during summer.
+While you may want to push dinner out or have kids stay up a bit later, you must plan now for those later nights.
+You can keep a routine during summer break, even if the routine is pushed out slightly.
+This will help your kids avoid restless nights and keep them running on some form of routine so they don’t slack off too much with other duties during the summer.

 Plan Family Days

-If you’re a work from home parent, you may be able to plan ahead with some family days.
+You can plan with some family days if you’re a work-from-home parent.
 You could plan one day a week as your family day.
 This could be a day spent at the beach or an amusement park.
-What you do on a family day will ultimately depend on what your family enjoys, but planning ahead for a family day will ensure you put quality family time as a priority during summer break.
+What you do on a family day will ultimately depend on what your family enjoys.

 Develop a Chore List

-With kids being out of school during summer break, it’s important that you give them more chores to do.
 With more freedom comes more responsibilities.
-Develop a summer break chore list that will provide your kids with some structure and expectations during the day instead of just leaving them to goof off all day long.
+Develop a chore list that will give your kids structure and expectations during the day instead of just leaving them to goof off all day.

 Set Rules and Expectations

-This is extremely important with preteens and teens.
-Be sure you set some summer break rules and expectations.
-If you live in a small community your older kids may want to go spend daytime hours with their friends.
-It’s important that you set up rules now so that your older kids know that they won’t be able to just do whatever they please, they’ll still have expectations to abide by.
+Be sure to set rules and expectations.
+This is extremely important for preteens and teens.
+If you live in a small community, your older kids may want to spend daytime hours with their friends.
+You must set up rules now so that your older kids know they won’t be able to do whatever they please; they’ll still have expectations to abide by.

-Summer break needs to be a time for everyone to relax a little bit.
-There will be less sporting events and extra-curricular activities to get kids to.
-It’s important that you maintain some routine as well as rules and expectations all the while refraining from over scheduling.
-Allow summer break to be a time where relaxation does take priority.
+Summer break needs to be a time for everyone to relax.
+There will be fewer sporting events and extra-curricular activities to get kids to.
+You must maintain some routine as well as rules and expectations while refraining from over-scheduling.
+Relaxation should take priority.

 Summer is so much fun for families to enjoy time together.
 Great post and advice.
 I do like the part about not overscheduling.
 Kids do need time to unwind.